krawaller/comparison/README.md

 ### The premise

-In this post we will compare how loosely coupled composition is done in [React](https://facebook.github.io/react/) [Angular2](https://angular.io) [Choo](https://github.com/yoshuawuyts/choo) and [Cycle](http://cycle.js.org/).
-The setup is similar to the TodoMVC project, meaning we will implement the same application in all frameworks.
+In this post we will compare how loosely coupled composition is done in [React](https://facebook.github.io/react/), [Angular2](https://angular.io), [Choo](https://github.com/yoshuawuyts/choo) and [Cycle](http://cycle.js.org/).
+The setup is similar to the TodoMVC project, meaning we will **implement the same application in all frameworks**.
 Our app is however much smaller in scope than TodoMVC, and focused on the aspect of composition.

 I (David) wrote this in collaboration with the talented fellow JS-nerd [Mattias](), who wrote the Choo version and got me interested in that framework.
 I hope to lure him into doing more writing here in the future!